Skip to Content

 Which herbs grow well in pots?

-Basil, rosemary, thyme, sage, oregano, parsley, cilantro, chives, mint, tarragon, lavender, and lemon balm all flourish in pots with proper care.
+You’ve got options—basil, rosemary, thyme, sage, oregano, parsley, cilantro, chives, mint, and lemon balm all thrive as herbs in containers.

 What herbs should not be potted together?